“It’s the Most Wonderful Time of The Year”

 Or, are you settling?

-For anyone who has read my blogs or my book, you understand that I am a big proponent of refusing to settle in any aspect of life.
+For anyone who has read my previous work, you understand that I am a big proponent of refusing to settle in any aspect of life.
 Whether it be our jobs, our hobbies, our minds, or our relationships ... we have limitless potential.

 "But Jared," you may be thinking.
 "We've been together for soooo long!
 And we have soooo much history together!"